 An insurer doesn’t make their exclusions clear enough

-A customer doesn’t do enough to prevent his car being stolen
+A consumer doesn’t do enough to prevent his car being stolen

-A customer leaves his car running and unattended
+A consumer leaves his car running and unattended

 An insurer is wrong about keys being left in a car